bioforensics/MicroHapDB/README.md

 Programmatic access to microhap data within Python is as simple as invoking `import microhapdb` and querying the following tables.

 - `microhapdb.frequencies`
-- `microhapdb.loci`
+- `microhapdb.markers`
 - `microhapdb.populations`
 - `microhapdb.variants`

 Each is a [Pandas][]<sup>[3]</sup> dataframe object, supporting convenient and efficient listing, subsetting, and query capabilities.
-There are also two auxiliary tables: one that contains a mapping of all variants to their corresponding microhap loci, and another table cross-referencing external IDs/labels/names with internal MicroHapDB identifiers.
+There are also two auxiliary tables: one that contains a mapping of all variants to their corresponding microhap markers, and another table cross-referencing external IDs/labels/names with internal MicroHapDB identifiers.

 - `microhapdb.variantmap`
 - `microhapdb.idmap`